konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ## Decision: Log conventions

-In our controller logs, we will use structured, JSON-formatted audit log messages with key-value pairs as described below.
+In our controller logs, we will use structured, JSON-formatted log messages with key-value pairs as described below.

 Fluentd and Fluent Bit annotate log messages with the following information automatically: